-The H. Lee Moffitt Cancer Center in Tampa is one of the country’s leading facilities for treating cancer of all types, including mesothelioma.
-Opened in 1986, Moffitt is now designated as a Comprehensive Cancer Center by the National Cancer Institute and is a leader in innovative treatments and cutting edge research.
-The Mesothelioma Research and Treatment Center, established in 2012, and the Thoracic Oncology Department provide patients with multi-disciplinary and multimodal treatment plans, as well as access to clinical trials.
+The H. Lee Moffitt Cancer Center, Tampa is one of the country’s leading cancer treatment facilities.
+Moffitt is a Comprehensive Cancer Center designated by the National Cancer Institute.
+The Thoracic Oncology Department provides patients with multi-disciplinary and multi-modal treatment plans, as well as access to clinical trials.

-Eventually Moffitt was successful and the state Legislature approved $600,000 for the planning of a 240-bed facility in 1981.
-Later that year the Legislature approved a further $3.5 million to put the plans into action.
-A cigarette tax was proposed to help fund the new cancer center, a fitting source of money for the purpose of the new medical facility.
-The cancer center finally opened its doors in 1986.
+A cigarette tax was proposed to help fund the new cancer center, a fitting source of funds for the new medical facility.
+The cancer center opened its doors in 1986.

 A Team of Experts

 Formerly the director of Moffitt Cancer Center’s clinical research, Dr. Gray now leads the thoracic oncology department.

 Because it offers such a diverse array of treatment options, the Moffitt Cancer Center offers each patient hope.
 Individuals benefit from the best care from specialists who form a multi-disciplinary team, all collaborating for treatment.